Are streaming platforms helping make the case for diversity? | DW | 17.05.2019

 Rupaul's Drag Race has now become part of American pop culture after starting as a subculture phenomenon

-Another phenomenon is increasing the demand for diverse casts, experts say.
-The amount of video content produced in recent years has exploded –- that means that studios need to work harder to get their audience's attention.
-One response to the content explosion has been to create films and series for very specific groups of people — clearly defining the audience can help reach more people if the content resonates with people in different markets.
+Streaming platforms like Netflix and Amazon Prime, along with cheaper video production technology and smartphones, are also responsible for another phenomenon.
+The amount of video content produced and watched in recent years has exploded.

+Studios now need to work harder to get and maintain their audience's attention.
+One response to the content explosion has been to create films and series for very specific groups of people.
+Some experts believe that clearly defining the audience can help reach more people in different markets even if the content does not resonate with the masses.

-And while streaming is changing the industry, the change in the film industry could be slower.
+Still, the industry could still be moving much slower than the new players.

-"The film industry still functions as a straight, white, boy's club," according a study by the University of Southern California's Annenberg Inclusion Initiative.
-In more than 1,000 popular movies analyzed, the top 100 films between 2007 and 2017, women represented less than 1 in 3 speaking characters.
-And they even account for a smaller share of directors and writers of the major production studios.
-This is one of the differences between traditional studios and streaming platforms, according to Emrah Ertem.
-"They are open-minded and diversity seems to be normal to them," he says.
+"The film industry still functions as a straight, white, boy's club," the University of Southern California's Annenberg Inclusion Initiative study says.
+In more than 1,000 popular movies analyzed, the top 100 US films between 2007 and 2017, women represented less than one in three speaking characters.
+And they even accounted for a smaller share of directors and writers of the major production studios.